wilsonmar/oss-perf/puppet.md

 This is a less time-consuming and error-prone approach than procedural shell scripits.

-Thus, Puppet automates repetitive tasks to ensure consistency among servers.
+Thus, Puppet automates <strong>repetitive</strong> tasks to ensure consistency among servers, to use shareable code (Puppet scripts) to automate server builds which are testable.

 Puppet declarations specify **generic** resources, so providers in Puppet's Resource Abstraction Layer resolves differences